SwissDataScienceCenter/renku/docs/user/firststeps.rst

 "science" and "renga" appear on in our `README` document by using standard UNIX commands `grep` and `wc`.

-First, get all occurences of "science" and "renga":
+First, get all occurrences of "science" and "renga":

 .. code-block:: console